Standalone Portals vs No-Code Builders: Which Approach is Right?

 Ask yourself two questions:

 Do you already have structured data in Airtable, Google Sheets, or a CRM?
 If yes, a no-code builder will get you further because it works with your existing workflow.
+Duplicating that data into a standalone portal creates sync headaches that only get worse over time.

 Do you just need a place to share files, messages, and invoices with clients?
 If yes, a standalone portal will be faster and simpler.
+Don't build a custom data layer when the real need is communication and document exchange.

 Most businesses start with standalone and move to no-code builders as their needs become more specific.
 There's no wrong answer — the best portal is the one your clients actually use.